ab2049/paytoy/README.md

 * Unknown transaction ids for dispute, resolve, chargebacks are errors from the payment partner and will be ignored

 ## Design choices
+Although this toy reads from a simple CSV file, its designed with tokio tasks sharded by mod of client id as an example of how one might structure if was running for real and reading from multiple input streams and then dispatching to sharded client processing.

 Using integer math for precision as binary floating point can't represent numbers like 0.0001 exactly.